Answers to Questions About Heavy Metals

 Quick Summary

 Heavy metals have been a big topic of conversation and concern for parents and caregivers, baby food makers and regulators in recent years.
-We want you and your parents and caregivers to understand our process and standards, because we know how important safety is for your patients.
+We want you and your families to understand our process and standards, because we know how important safety is for your patients.

 Find answers to your most pressing questions about what Gerber is doing to minimize the presence of heavy metals in the ingredients we use to make our baby food.